Skip to contents

 run_model

 logical.
-If FALSE, the model is not fitted but instead the function will return the model file and the data / initial values that are needed to fit the model outside of mvgam
+If FALSE, the model is not fitted but instead the function returns the model file and the data/initial values needed to fit the model outside of mvgam.

 prior_simulation